← Back

 Royal Netherlands Academy of Arts and Sciences

-She was appointed in Januari a member of the Royal Netherlands Academy of Arts and Sciences (KNAW).
-In The Netherlands only 46 people are asked to join.
+She was appointed a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) in January.
+In the Netherlands, only 46 people are invited to join

 2016